Causes of and risk factors for degenerative disc disease

 While most degenerative disc disease causes can be attributed to the natural aging process, there are certain things an individual can do to limit the risk of developing the condition.
 Degenerative disc disease is a spinal condition that involves the gradual deterioration of the discs, which are found between vertebrae and act as shock absorbers to allow the vertebrae to bend and pivot without touching each other.

-Preventative measures for a degenerative disc
+Preventative measures for degenerative disc disease

 In order to maintain good spine health and help prevent the development of degenerative disc disease, you should make an effort to avoid the following:

-- Using tobacco products and abusing alcohol — These unhealthy habits deprive the body of an optimal level of hydration and can prevent the absorption of essential nutrients.
-Quitting smoking, and drinking in moderation, can help to keep the spine — and the entire body — healthy.
+- Using tobacco products and abusing alcohol.
+These unhealthy habits deprive the body of an optimal level of hydration and can prevent the absorption of essential nutrients.
+Quitting smoking and drinking in moderation can help to keep the spine and the entire body healthy.

-While maintaining a healthy lifestyle won’t guarantee that you do not develop a degenerative disc disease, it does increase your chance of preventing or postponing any damage to your spine caused by age.
+While maintaining a healthy lifestyle won’t guarantee that you do not develop degenerative disc disease, it does increase your chance of preventing or postponing any damage to your spine caused by age.

-When treatment is needed
+When degenerative disc disease treatment is needed

-If you do develop degenerative disc disease, which can cause pain, numbness, tingling and muscle weakness, several noninvasive treatments are available.
+In the event that you develop degenerative disc disease, which can cause pain, numbness, tingling and muscle weakness, several noninvasive treatments are available.
 These treatments include physical therapy, pain medication and other nonsurgical options to reduce your pain and symptoms.
 If several weeks or months of these conservative treatments prove ineffective, you may want to pursue surgery.